julelang/manual/src/some-questions.md

 ### Why mutability is not handled automatically for parameters of short function literals?

 Due to Jule's immutable-by-default approach, this had to be the case.
 Developers should explicitly specify what needs to be mutable.
-However, this is not only a design choice based on principles but also to preserve the flexibility provided to developers and to prevent unnecessary mutability.
+However, this is not only a design choice based on principles, but also to preserve the flexibility provided to developers and to prevent unnecessary mutability.

 If a function type defines mutable parameters, developers can still use immutable parameters if they want.
 Jule allows this.
 To preserve this, developers are allowed to have their own preferences regarding mutability.